Strydir/SSLoader/README.md

 Known bugs/issues:

-1)Just found out that Non-Steam Game pages are not writing properly.
+1) Just found out that Non-Steam Game pages are not writing properly.
 Working on it.
 2) Progress bars need work: they don't update properly for the scans.
 3) In "Add Game" sequence, your icon will be a "default" icon unless you choose an icon from the default system directory.
 4) Icons in the list view need to be fixed.
 Icons on GamePages are fine.